 As regular readers may know, I am a fan of letters.
-Proper, hand-written letters sent to family and friends—or even to perfect strangers if there’s cause.
+Proper, hand-written letters sent to family and friends – or even to perfect strangers if there’s a cause.
 I honestly believe that if more people would write letters to those they care for, relationships would flourish and people would be happier.
 (Naïve?
 Maybe.)

-I’m basing my decision to do this off of a conversation I had with my eldest niece, Virginia, not long ago when she told me how very much she looks forward to getting a birthday card in the post from me each year.
+I’m basing my decision to do this on a conversation I had with my eldest niece, Virginia, not long ago when she told me how very much she looks forward to getting a birthday card in the post from me each year.
 You see, I’ve (almost) always sent cards in the post rather than hand-delivering them because I know how very awesome I feel when the mailman brings me personal correspondence.
-And—apparently—Virginia feels the same way.
+And, apparently, Virginia feels the same way.
 She enjoys seeing what kind of card I’m sending, but she also enjoys the notes I include which are often a (short) mixture of encouragement, words of wisdom, and humour.

 So here’s the deal:

-Over the next few weeks I will send a hand-written letter to each of my American-based nieces and nephews.
-They range from 19 to (nearly) 10 years of age and my hope is that if I can catch ’em young enough they might at least pretend to enjoy letter writing.
+Over the next few weeks, I will send a hand-written letter to each of my American-based nieces and nephews.
+They range from 19 to (nearly) 10 years of age and I hope that if I can catch ’em young enough they might at least pretend to enjoy letter writing.

 And here’s my hope: